stanfordnlp/pyvene/README.md

 We will release a set of tutorials focusing on different methods like **causal abstraction and distributed alignment search**[^ii], **path patching**[^pp], **causal scrubbing**[^cs] using this library.

 ### `The capital of Spain is.ipynb`
-This is a tutorial of doing simple path patching as in **Path Patching**[^pp], **Causal Scrubbing**[^cs].
+This is a tutorial for doing simple path patching as in **Path Patching**[^pp], **Causal Scrubbing**[^cs].
 Thanks to [Aryaman Arora](https://aryaman.io/).
 This is a set of experiments trying to reproduce some of the experiments in his awesome [nano-causal-interventions](https://github.com/aryamanarora/nano-causal-interventions) repository.

 ### `If the cost is between X and Y.ipynb`
-This is a tutorial reproducing one of the main experiment in [the Boundless DAS paper](https://arxiv.org/abs/2305.08809).
+This is a tutorial reproducing one of the main experiments in [the Boundless DAS paper](https://arxiv.org/abs/2305.08809).
 Different from the first tutorial, this one involves trainable interventions that actively search for alignments with model internals.

 ### `Hook with new model and intervention types.ipynb`
-This is a tutorial of integrating new model type with this library as well as customized interventions.
+This is a tutorial on integrating new model types with this library as well as customized interventions.
 We try to add `flan_t5` as well as a simple additive intervention.
 This tutorial covers a simple experiment as in `The capital of Spain is.ipynb`.

 ## System Requirements